rhysd/gocaml/README.md

 Returns epoch time in seconds.

+- `read_file : string -> string option`

+First argument is a file name.
+It returns the content of the file.
+If failed, it returns `None`.

+- `write_file : string -> string -> bool`

+It takes file name as first argument and its content as second argument.
+It returns wether it could write the content to the file.

 ## How to Work with C

 All symbols not defined in source are treated as external symbols.
 So you can define it in C source